壺月遠州流禪茶道宗家について

 現在は、各地域社会に対して茶道の藝と技の公開と教授を行っており、禅茶道を伝統芸能として普及発展向上することをとおして、日本の伝統文化の伝承に寄与する活動を展開しています。

-The Kogetsu Enshu-ryu Zen School of Teaism is a warrior-class school of tea that values simplicity as its guiding principle.
+The Kogetsu Enshu Zen School of Teaism is a warrior-class school of tea that upholds simplicity as its guiding principle.

-The former Grand Master, Aoyagi Kankou, after receiving his instructor’s license in 1916 (Taishō 5) under Komiyama Sosei, Advisor to the Enshu-ryuū School of Tea, further refined and elevated the teachings of the eminent Taisho-era great priest, the Venerable Watanabe Kaigyoku (alias: “Kogetsu”), and established the Kogetsu Enshu-ryuū Zen School of Teaism.
+The late Grand Master Aoyagi Kankou, the former head of the school, received his instructor's license in 1916 (Taishō 5) under Komiyama Sosei, Advisor to the Enshu School of Tea.
+He further refined and elevated the teachings under the eminent prelate of the Taisho era, the Most Reverend Watanabe Kaigyoku (Alias: Kogetsu), ultimately establishing the Kogetsu Enshu Zen School of Teaism .

-At present, we publicly demonstrate and teach the arts and techniques of the Way of Tea within local communities, and by promoting and developing Zen teaism as a traditional performing art, we carry out activities that contribute to the preservation and transmission of Japan’s traditional culture.
+At present, the School publicly offers instruction and demonstrations of the arts and techniques of the teaism to local communities.
+Through the promotion and advancement of Zen Teaism as a traditional performing art, we are engaged in activities that contribute to the preservation and transmission of Japan's traditional culture.

 六字について